-Poinsettia (Euphorbia pulcherrima)
+POINSETTIA (Euphorbia pulcherrima)

 Christmas decoration or plant lover’s challenge?
 With these tips you’ll enjoy poinsettias year round!

-- Temperature: keep above 60oF while flowering.
+Temperature: Keep above 60°F while flowering.

-- Air Humidity: Mist plant frequently during while flowering.
+Air Humidity: Mist plant frequently while flowering.

-- After Flowering Care: Discard or keep to rebloom next year.
+Post-Bloom Care: Discard or keep to rebloom next year.
 For reblooming follow instructions below.

-When the leaves have fallen, cut back the stems so they are 4 in. high.
-The soil should be kept almost dry and the pot placed in a shady spot.
+When the leaves have fallen, cut back the stems so they are 4 inches high.
+The soil should be kept slightly dry and the pot placed in a shady spot.
 In early May, water and repot the plant, replacing some of the old soil.
 Continue watering and shoots will appear.
 Feed regularly and remove some of the new growth to leave several of the strongest new stems.
-From the end of September, carefully control the light.
-Cover with a black garbage bag, or put in a room that gets ONLY natural light.
-Your pointsettia needs to be in darkness for 14 hours each night.
-Continue daily for 8 weeks, then treat normally.
+Beginning in September, carefully control the light by covering with a black garbage bag or placing in a room that gets ONLY natural light and placing in darkness for 14 hours each night.
+Continue this cycle for 8 weeks and then treat normally.
 Your Poinsettia will already be in bloom again at Christmas time.
 Flowers (bracts) should last for 2—6 months.

-Leaves wilt, then fall
+Leaves wilt and then fall off?

-Leaves fall with No wilting
+Leaves fall with no wilting?

 Inconsistent temperature is probably the cause.
 If the plant is in a spot that’s too cold or has been subjected to hot or freezing drafts, then the leaves will fall.
 Poor lighting could be another factor.